 NO. Name Description

 1 RIGOL Logo of RIGOL

 2 System status Auto Tune

-( "UNCAL" and Auto Range
+("UNCAL" and Auto Range

-"Identification" are Wait for Trigger
+"Identification" Wait for Trigger

-displayed in different Calibrating
+are displayed in Calibrating

-place as others; UNCAL (Measurement is not calibrated)
+different place as UNCAL (Measurement is not calibrated)

-refer to the figure Identification (LXI instrument is identified)
+others; refer to the Identification (LXI instrument is identified)

-above)
+figure above)

 3 External reference Ext Ref

 4 Time System time

-5 Input impedance Show "75 $\Omega$ " if the current input impedance is 75 $\Omega$ .
+5 Input impedance Show "75 Ω " if the current input impedance is 75 Ω .

 6 Printer status displayed alternatively, denote the printer

-connection is in process. eninection is in process. eninection is in process. eninection is in process. finishes or the printer is idle. displayed alternatively, denote the print is in process. denote the print has been paused.
+connection is in process. connection is in process. connection succeeds, the print finishes or the printer is idle. connection succeeds, the print is idle. connection succeeds, the print is idle. connection is in process.
 7 Print process Show the current print copy and total print copies.
-8 USB storage device is displayed when USB storage device is status installed.
+8 USB storage device status is displayed when USB storage device is installed.
 9 Operation status Display "Local" (in local mode) or "Rmt" (in remote mode).
 10 Menu title Function of the current menu.
 11 Menu items Menu items of the current function.
 12 Reference level Reference level.
 13 Active function area Current parameter and its value.
 14 Attenuator settings Attenuator settings.
 15 Trigger level Set the trigger level in video trigger.
 16 Display line Reading reference and threshold condition for peak value display.
 17 Average times Average times of trace.
 18 Cursor X Current X value of the cursor.
-Note that X indicates different physical quantities in different functions.
+Note that X indicates 04.551 // different physical quantities in different functions.
 19 Cursor Y Current Y value of the cursor.
 Note that Y indicates different physical quantities in different functions.
 20 Invalid data Current measured data is invalid as a full sweep dosen't complete after the system parameters have been modified.
 21 Menu page number Show the current page number and total number of pages.
 22 Sweep position Current sweep position.
-23 Sweep time Sweep time.
-24 Span or stop The frequency range of the current sweep channel frequency can be expressed by the combination of center frequency and span or the combination of start frequency and stop frequency.
+23 Span or stop The frequency range of the current sweep channel frequency can be expressed by the combination of center frequency and span or the combination of start frequency and stop frequency.
+24 Sweep time Sweep time.
 25 Manual setting The corresponding parameter is in manual setting